L O A D I N G

 Check in and check out

-All swimmers must have their membership card which will be exchanged for a numbered wristband and placed in the correspondingly numbered pouch in the swimmers file.
+All swimmers, once fully ready to swim, must have their membership card which will be exchanged for a numbered wristband and placed in the correspondingly numbered pouch in the swimmers file.
 Upon exiting the water the swimmer must immediately return the band and retrieve their membership card.
 This will enable the OWS manager to check all swimmers in and out of the water and ensure that we hold appropriate medical and emergency contact details for those in the lake

 NO CARD = NO SWIM